andyatkinson/dotfiles/shortcuts.md

     leader-p F5 # refresh ctrlp contents
     :30winc > # add 30 characters of width to vertical split
-    v # with ack.vim, browsing results, "v" to open result in vertical split
+    v # with ack.vim, browsing results, "v" to open result in vertical split ? # how to toggle pane fullscreen
+    ? # way to make vim font size get smaller with more panes (maintain proportions?) ctrl-w = # resize all panes

 ## bash